Wahkiakum County profile

 Unemployment rate, not seasonally adjusted

-A chart showing the not seasonally adjusted unemployment rate for the United States, Washington state and Wahkiakum County from January 2014 to December 2024.
+A chart showing the not seasonally adjusted unemployment rate for the United States, Washington and Wahkiakum County from January 2015 to February 2025.

 Source: Employment Security Department/Labor Market Information and Research Division, Local area unemployment statistics